 Dental Implants Are Replacement Roots

 A common misconception when people think about what dental implants are is that they are the actual replacement tooth.
 Not so!
 Rather, the dental implant is actually a replacement for your missing tooth’s root.
 It is surgically implanted directly beneath the gum line, in the area where the root structure was.
 Once it is here, the titanium material (which dental implants are made out of) promotes the growth of bone tissue.
 It gradually fuses with the jaw over the period of four to six months.
 After this fusion is complete, the dental implants are exposed once more and the replacement tooth/teeth can be placed on top.
+A traditional dental implant, therefore, is made of three parts:- The titanium dental implant post, which provides a sturdy foundation for the prosthetic tooth.

 - A connecting abutment, which joins the two implant post and the replacement tooth/teeth securely together.